malvikasharan/developing_collaborative_document/lessons/4-add-file-to-repo.md

 - Note any meeting times and places, contact people, etc.

 - Ask for what you need!
-If your group wants to learn or work on a certain topic, but doesn't have the expertise, mention that here-- that way, perspective members can see if their skills are needed!
+If your group wants to learn or work on a certain topic but doesn't have the expertise, mention that here-- that way, prospective members can see if their skills are needed!

 - Test your README for jargon When you’re working in any field, whether it’s software engineering or astrophysics, you’ll learn and use jargon -- terms that have a special meaning to your field but likely won’t make sense to anyone who isn’t part of that field.
-Too much jargon can confuse newcomers, so use simple langauge and define all potentailly confusing terms here.
+Too much jargon can confuse newcomers, so use simple language and define all potentially confusing terms here.

 - Share your project with others.